 - We offer a range of extra-curricular activities for our students.
 These activities offer students the opportunity to further extend their learning in a range of activities.
 Students with SEND are encouraged to participate and with support provided where necessary to ensure inclusion.
-Opportunities include a range of sporting, IT, board game and musical clubs.
-School based provision includes opportunities for performance, artists in residence, specialist teaching and partnership with primary and secondary schools. - Our deployment of additional staffing and resources funded from our devolved additional needs budget through the Local Offer, ensure that all curriculum experiences are available to all students in the school (e.g. educational visits, extra-curricular activities) particularly where a voluntary contribution from parents is required for the activity to run.
+Opportunities include a range of sporting, IT, board games and musical/drama clubs and performances. - Our deployment of additional staffing and resources funded from our devolved additional needs budget through the Local Offer, ensure that all curriculum experiences are available to all students in the school (e.g. educational visits, extra-curricular activities) particularly where a voluntary contribution from parents is required for the activity to run.
 This is in compliance with the Equality Act 2010.